Puget Sound AVA

-Puget Sound is an American Viticultural Area (AVA) in northwest portion of Washington state encompassing Clallam, Island, Jefferson, King, Kitsap, Mason, Pierce, San Juan, Skagit, Snohomish, Thurston and Whatcom Counties.
-It is the only Washington AVA located west of the Cascade Mountains.
+Puget Sound is an American Viticultural Area (AVA) in northwestern Washington state encompassing Clallam, Island, Jefferson, King, Kitsap, Mason, Pierce, San Juan, Skagit, Snohomish, Thurston and Whatcom counties.
 Puget Sound (or the "Sound") is an inlet of the Pacific Ocean extending about 190 mi south from Admiralty Inlet and Juan de Fuca Strait to Olympia.
 It contains 13100 sqmi of land, 150 sqmi of fresh water, and 2500 sqmi of saltwater.

+The viticultural area was established as the nation's 128^{th} and the state's fourth wine appellation on October 4, 1995 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing a petition submitted by Gerard and Jo Ann Bentryn of Bainbridge Island Vineyards & Winery in Bainbridge Island, Washington, proposing the viticultural area within the State of Washington to be known as "Puget Sound."
-The viticultural area lies entirely within the land basin surrounding the Sound.

-The Puget Sound viticultural area contains approximately 55% of the watershed's land area and water or 7150 sqmi of land and 1500 sqmi of water for a total area of 8650 sqmi.
+The Puget Sound viticultural area lies entirely within the basin landform surrounding the Sound containing approximately 55% of the watershed's land area and water or 7150 sqmi of land and 1500 sqmi of water for a total area of 8650 sqmi.
 It has a maximum length of 190 mi from north to south and 60 mi from east to west, although it is most often less than 45 mi wide.

-The AVA was established by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury on October 4, 1995 after reviewing a petition submitted by Gerard and Jo Ann Bentryn of Bainbridge Island Vineyards & Winery in Bainbridge Island, Washington, proposing a new viticultural area within the State of Washington to be known as "Puget Sound."

-The region is almost entirely within hardiness zone 9a.
+It is the only AVA in the state located west of the Cascade Mountains.